trungleduc/cosapp/joss/paper.md

 Discontinuities, however, can be introduced with the occurrence of *events*, defined within a system.
 Events are triggerable objects that activate when a certain condition is detected in their owner system.
-Upon the occurrence of an event, systems may transition from one mode to another, possibly undergoing structural recomposition (new sub-system tree, new constraints, *etc.*).
+Upon the occurrence of an event, systems may transition from one mode to another, possibly undergoing structural recomposition (new sub-system tree, new constraints, etc.)

 A tailor-made algorithm tracks event occurrences (including event cascades and subsequent system transitions), and updates the system during continous-time phases between events.
 This algorithm is said to be *hybrid*, as it handles both continuous- and discrete-time (event-based) evolutions of the system.